 🎓 What I learnt

-You can often feel completely overwhelemed or underwhelmed at multi-day conference.
+You can often feel completely overwhelmed or underwhelmed at multi-day conference.
 At Agile in the City I was the perfect amount of “whelmed”.

 There are a few things I learnt that I want to explore more.
 While reflecting on the train back to Leeds, and because you asked for it Andy, I noticed 3 themes at the conference: